BertBril/vaers_db/README.md

 ### Code

 I'm an ex-C++ programmer and tend to not use Python in all of its shiny flexible power.
 Going all-out feels too dangerous.
-I do think Python is beautiful, and if you can handle its power - go ahead.
+I do think Python is beautiful, and if you can handle its power - why not.
 I found a bit of precise and more explicit, dumb-like working improves the quality of what I produce and shortens the time-to-release.

 I try to write code that explains itself, hence the longer names and pretty strict usage of naming conventions.

-For UI, I'm using Qt because I'm familiar with it, and it simply does the job well.
+For the UI, I'm using Qt because I'm familiar with it, and it simply does the job well.
 I'm using a thin convenience layer to make life easier (PyQt itself is huge and I need only a few things in specific ways).

 I'm sure a lot of optimisations can be applied, but unless they significantly improve the functionality I'll pass.